 Workshops and Meetings for Conservation Professionals

-As part of the Built Heritage in Southeast Asia Initiative, the GCI has presented a series of capacity-building field workshops and meetings for mid-career Southeast Asian professionals, held at heritage sites.
-The topic of each workshop varies according to the needs of the target audience and the priorities of the host country partner.
-These workshops utilize the site selected for the workshop to illustrate commonly encountered problems in the field and to present real scenarios in which to test and implement conservation theories and methodologies.
-The capacity building field workshops include a balanced combination of classroom lectures, group discussions, participant presentations, and fieldwork exercises.
-Emphasis is placed on practical problem solving; the design of applicable conservation solutions; discussion of how the proposed conservation approaches are relevant to conditions in the participants' home countries; and interdisciplinary group work.
-Sites are selected based on how well they embody the workshop's theme
+As part of the Built Heritage in Southeast Asia Initiative, the GCI presented a series of capacity-building field workshops and meetings for mid-career Southeast Asian professionals, held at heritage sites.
+The topic of each workshop varied according to the needs of the target audience and the priorities of the host country partner.
+These workshops utilized the site selected for the workshop to illustrate commonly encountered problems in the field and to present real scenarios in which to test and implement conservation theories and methodologies.
+The capacity building field workshops included a balanced combination of classroom lectures, group discussions, participant presentations, and fieldwork exercises.
+Emphasis was placed on practical problem solving; the design of applicable conservation solutions; discussion of how the proposed conservation approaches are relevant to conditions in the participants' home countries; and interdisciplinary group work.
+Sites were selected based on how well they embodied the workshop's theme

 From Risk Assessment to Conservation: Safeguarding Archaeological Complexes in the Mekong Region, 2008